HappyTetrahedron/rocketchat_virtual_presence/README.md

 I suggest you find a way to similarly integrate this script into your way of suspending the system.

-If you like to use a sleep button on your laptop or similar, ... good luck!
+If you like to use a sleep button on your laptop or just shut the lid, ... good luck!
 Maybe you can catch and handle the acpi event manually?